How to Prepare for Initial Tests in Army, Navy and PAF

 Before you begin preparation, invest significant time understanding the entire selection process and the format of the initial tests for your chosen service branch.

-• Army: Tests generally include verbal and non-verbal intelligence, general knowledge (GK), mathematics, English, and sometimes Urdu and Islamic studies.
+Army: Verbal & non-verbal intelligence, GK, mathematics, English, sometimes Urdu & Islamic studies.

-• Navy: Similar to Army but may include technical subjects (physics, chemistry) for technical roles.
+Navy: Similar to Army; may include technical subjects (physics, chemistry) for technical roles.

 • Each section has minimum qualifying marks.

-• Physical and medical tests are separate but mandatory for final selection.
+• Physical & medical tests are mandatory for final selection.

-• Download official syllabi, sample papers, and exam guidelines from authorized sources or official websites.
+• Download official syllabi, sample papers & guidelines from official websites.

-• Study past papers and solved MCQs to understand question patterns and difficulty levels.
+• Study past papers & solved MCQs to understand patterns & difficulty.

 Step 2: Create a Realistic and Detailed Study Schedule